pldn/LDWizard-old/docs/design.md

   <dd>Transformation that modify individual cell values.</dd>
 </dl>

 Notice that configuration sub-component types become increasingly more complex to configure by a Domain Expert, as they progress from table to cell scope.
 For example, there is only one input table and there are at most 30 columns, but there can be over one million rows and there can be millions of cells.
-Because LD Wizard focuses on simplicity, it primarily focuses on configuration sub-components of table and column scope (high priority), and only secondarily focuses on configuration sub-components of row and cell scope (low priority).
+Because LD Wizard focuses on simplicity, it primarily focuses on configuration sub-components of table and column scope, and only secondarily focuses on configuration sub-components of row and cell scope.

 #### 4.2.1.a Setting a base IRI